sirech/homepage2/src/pages/articles/2019-12-05-jest-fail-test-if-unexpected-network-request-happens/index.md

 <!--more-->

 I have been using [react-testing-library](https://testing-library.com/) a lot lately to test _React_ applications.
-It's core design principle is described like this:
+Its core design principle is described like this:

 > The more your tests resemble the way your software is used, the more confidence they can give you.